-Electrical design was challenged by the overlength of the park, making electric load sometimes quite remote from the power sources and telecom utility spaces.
+Electrical design was challenged by the over-length of the park, making electric load sometimes quite remote from the power sources and telecom utility spaces.
 Electrical and telecom devices are integrated with landscape architectural features, hiding the electrical infrastructure.
 Electrical design also includes lighting controls hidden in discreet utility vaults.
 Plumbing design includes water supply to site water features such as drinking fountains, irrigation, as well as for maintenance operations.

-The Food Kiosk design required a significant coordination process to ensure that a full commercial kitchen, MEP systems and a park utility closet would all fit within a 900-sq ft structure.
+Design of the food kiosk, Tacocina, required a significant coordination process to ensure that a full commercial kitchen, MEP systems and a park utility closet would all fit within a 900-sq ft structure.

 Images: Daniel Levin